 If you feel your site could benefit from a new design facelift, we do that too.

-10. There’s no way to easily get in touch with you
+10. It’s unclear how to get in touch with you

 If there’s no email for support questions, no phone number for emergencies, and no chat for questions people have while browsing, visitors will go to other sites where someone will help them.
 Be easy to contact, by making your contact information easily accessible and visible.
 Just remember: If people can’t reach you, they can’t do business with you.